arbor-sim/arbor/doc/cpp/cable_cell.rst

    by default, this is set to point to `global_default_catalogue()`, the catalogue that contains all mechanisms bundled with arbor.

-   .. cpp:member:: double membrane_voltage_limit_mv
+   .. cpp:member:: optional<double> membrane_voltage_limit_mv

-   if non-zero, check to see if the membrane voltage ever exceeds this value in magnitude during the course of a simulation. if so, throw an exception and abort the simulation.
+   if set, check to see if the membrane voltage ever exceeds this value in magnitude during the course of a simulation. if so, throw an exception and abort the simulation.